cmaster11/qvalet/docs/0110-plugins/awssns.md

 # AWS SNS

-You can create [AWS SNS](https://aws.amazon.com/sns/) subscriptions, and point them to a `go-to-exec` instance, to automatically confirm the subscription and process SNS messages.
+You can create [AWS SNS](https://aws.amazon.com/sns/) subscriptions, and point them to a qValet instance, to automatically confirm the subscription and process SNS messages.
 The `awssns` plugin automatically verifies the validity of the messages.

 The AWS SNS plugin will add a `/sns` route to your listener, and you can refer to this route when you will add an SNS